mching/old_pages/_posts/2016-06-13-Sorting_photo_directories_with_R_and_exiftool.md

 ```

 # Formatting the Date Column
-Ok, next thing we needed to do was to take care of that date column and put it into a form that R can work with.
+The next thing I needed to do was to put the date column into a form that R could work with.
 I used POSIXct because POSIXlt caused problems when trying to add it to the data frame.
-This is because POSIXlt is a list, and POSIXct represents the number of seconds since the beginning of 1970.
+The reason was because POSIXlt-class objects are lists, and POSIXct objects represens the number of seconds since the beginning of 1970.

 ```r
 photos$DateTimeOriginal <- as.POSIXct(strptime(photos$DateTimeOriginal, format = "%Y:%m:%d %H:%M:%S"))
 ```

 One of the problems with POSIXct is that it's not as easy to get the year out compared to POSIXlt.
-No problem, we can just temporarily convert to POSIXlt and add 1900 (the start date of POSIXlt years).
+No problem, I just temporarily converted to POSIXlt and add 1900 (the start date of POSIXlt years).

 ```r
 photos <- photos %>% mutate(year = as.POSIXlt(DateTimeOriginal)$year + 1900)